DinMo

 To succeed in your CDP project, here are 5 steps we recommend you follow:

 1. Define Your Needs, Use Cases, and Objectives: Your CDP should be able to integrate with all your tools and enable the use cases that are important to you.
-Especially, keep in mind your current and future needs, particularly from a destination perspective.
+Pay particular attention to both your current and future needs, especially regarding destinations.

-2. Define Your Criteria in Terms of Data Hosting: With a traditional solution, your data will be in the hands of the CDP vendor.
-In contrast, with Cloud or On-premises hosting (Composable CDP), you retain control over your data.
+2. Define Your Data Hosting Criteria: With a traditional solution, your data will be held by the CDP vendor.
+Composable CDPs, hosted in the cloud or on-premises, allow you to maintain control over your data.
 Discuss this with your legal teams to determine the most suitable solution for your company.

 3. Ensure the Solution is Easy to Use and Meets Your Needs: Otherwise, it will never be used by end-users.
 According to a Forrester report, only 11% of companies are fully satisfied with their current CDP, due to its complexity.